On the Kodaira dimension of maximal orders: Discrete valuation rings, maximal orders and ramifcation

 \end{theorem}

-\begin{proof} Since, by \eqref{ramification:data:eqn2}, $ee'f^2=n^2$, it suffices to show that $ef = n$.
-To this end, by Proposition~\ref{ramification:data:prop2}, the central simple $\KK$-algebra $\Sigma$ has an unramified splitting field.
-Let $R \rightarrow S$ be such a finite \'etale extension of complete discrete valuation rings which splits $\Sigma$ and write
+\begin{proof} Since, by Equation \eqref{ramification:data:eqn2}, $ee'f^2=n^2$, it suffices to show that $ef = n$.
+To this end, Proposition~\ref{ramification:data:prop2} implies that $\Sigma$ has an unramified splitting field.
+Let $R \rightarrow S$ be a finite \'etale extension, of complete discrete valuation rings, which splits $\Sigma$ and write

 for $\FF$ the fraction field of $S$.